SurveyCompo/surveycompo-doc/docs/advanced/piping.md

     Parameters for modifiers are divided by a colon `:`.
 If a parameter includes a colon within it, you should escape it with an underscores, like this: `_:_`.
 If a parameter is not provided, it's assumed to be an empty string.

+You can use multiple modifiers in a single piping expression.
+The modifiers are applied in the order they are written.
+For example, `{#name|title|default:John}` will first convert the value to title case and then use 'John' if the value is falsy.

 Let's bring it all together with this example:

 <div style="border: 1px solid gray; width: 320px; height: 400px; margin-bottom: 10px" class="resizable">